-The Orlando Sentinel reports that Florida Medical Association is asking is asking the Florida legislature change the law to increase what doctors may charge for to get copies of medical records.
-Currently, Florida doctors can charge $1 per page for the first 25 pages and 25 thereafter.
+The Orlando Sentinel reports that Florida Medical Association is asking the Florida legislature to change the law to increase what doctors may charge to get copies of medical records.
+Currently, Florida doctors can charge $1 per page for the first 25 pages and 25 after that.

 Believe me, I realize the retrieval costs are such that doctors are not making money producing medical records at this price.
 But should they be?
 Patients are entitled to their medical records.
+You need medical records for a lawsuit.
 Personal injury lawyers in Florida have characterized the Florida doctors’ request as a backdoor strategy to avoid medical malpractice claims.
 I’m not sure that an increase in the cost of medical records will do that.
 But I also don’t see why the current prices don’t adequately give reimburse doctors for their costs of producing medical records.

 The Collecting Medical Record Scam